sanghongn/audio/README.md

 filter.py is to clean the audio files (if there are silent intervals of time).

-cleaned audio files are saved to 'train'.
+Cleaned audio files are saved to 'train'.

-main.py is to build model and predict data 'test'.
+main.py is to build model base on 'train' and predict data on 'test'.